 Why Choose Water Wise Services

 Water Wise Services LTD is proud to be one of only a few businesses in the UK to have achieved the Government Endorsed Trust Mark for our Legionella Services.
 All our assessors are as a minimum City & Guilds qualified for Legionella.
-Our service team also incudes City & Guilds and NVQ Levels 2 & 3 qualified plumbers who are Water Industry Approved, Water Safe registered and are members of the Water Management Society, the Charted Institute of Plumbing & Heating Engineering and the Engineering Council.
+Our service team also incudes City & Guilds and NVQ Levels 2 & 3 qualified plumbers who are Water Industry Approved and Water Safe registered as required by NHS estates.
+We are also members of the Water Management Society, the Charted Institute of Plumbing & Heating Engineering and the Engineering Council.

 The Care Quality Commission Confusion